- Female lions, or lionesses, are the primary hunters in a pride, with the majority of the hunting duties falling to them rather than the male lions.

 - Lionesses are able to synchronize their reproductive cycles, which allows them to coordinate the birth of cubs and increase their chances of survival.

-- In some pride, female lions are known to nurse each other’s cubs, a behavior known as alloparenting, which helps to ensure the survival of the entire group.
+- In some prides, female lions are known to nurse each other’s cubs, a behavior known as alloparenting, which helps ensure the entire group’s survival.

-For the lion cub in this vid, the Amakhala Game Reserve in South Africa is just a massive playground.
-What’s more, their mom is their best playmate.
+For the lion cub in this video, the Amakhala Game Reserve in South Africa is just a massive playground.
+What’s more, its mom is its best playmate.

 In this heart-warming footage, we see the mom lioness cope with the boisterous play and display amazing patience.